Early Detection is Vital: How to Determine if a Tree is Unstable

-What are the Warning Signs of a tree at risk of falling?
+What are the Warning Signs of a Tree at Risk of falling?

 The Leaning Trunk or Crown

-The cracks and cavities in the Trunk
+Cavities or cracks in the Trunk

 Dead or Dying Branches